santorini19970530/python_crash_course_revision/chapter01.md

 >>>
 ```

-**Installing Sublime Text:**
+**Installing Sublime Text**:
-Install from Ubuntu Software Center or equivalent.
+- Install from Ubuntu Software Center
+- Or use package manager

 ## Running a Hello World Program